 Your comments on student work can contribute to your teaching as well as explaining and defending the grade.
 Fortunately, the most helpful ways of responding to students' writing—before, during, and after grading—also save time and frustration for you.
-These guidelines are based on research studies of students' attitudes to grading and teacher commentary, as described on our webpages for Faculty and Writing Specialists, and are distilled from good practice among experienced instructors and TAs.
+These guidelines are based on research studies of students' attitudes to grading and teacher commentary, as described on our webpage Resources for Faculty, and are distilled from good practice among experienced instructors and TAs.

 Giving the Assignment

 - Help students see what role the assignment plays in course goals, especially in practicing ways of thinking in the discipline.

 - Ensure that students know what is meant by terms such as essay, analyse, argue, and evidence.
 (See related points in our page Designing Assignments.)